A Fast, Growable Array With Stable Pointers in C

 ret

-In other words, memory will be the bottleneck, not the instructions to calculate where an index is.
-If you’re iterating over the items in order, you don’t need to call sa_get at all, you can loop over the segments and their items directly.
-I have a macro to make that easy in segment_array.h
+When accessing one item, it will take longer to load the item from memory than for these instructions to calculate its address.
+That’s true of standard arrays too.
+If you’re iterating items in order, you don’t need sa_get at all.
+You can loop over the segments and their items directly.
+I have a macro to make that easy in segment_array.h.

-Here’s the code to allocate a new item in the array:
+Here’s the code to allocate a new item.
+It also creates a new segment if needed:

 void *_sa_alloc(SegmentArrayInternal *sa, size_t item_size) {